Dani is a writer and actress who loves to learn and share tips and information to help others. She lives in Myrtle Beach, SC.

 The first step in connecting with your clients is the very first moment of initial contact.
-Don't confuse this with the first conversation; initial contact doesn't have to be verbal, or even in person.
+Don't confuse this with the first conversation; initial contact doesn't have to be verbal or even in person.
 If a potential client comes across your flyer hanging up on a community board, this is initial contact.
 Other initial contacts are the first time a potential client accesses your website, visits your social media profile, picks up your business card, leaves you a voicemail, or makes eye-to-eye contact with you.
 Basically, the very first moment that the potential client is aware that you exist counts as the initial contact.

-Initial contact is so important because it is in this moment that the potential client forms their first opinion about you, and chances are that it will be difficult to change that first opinion (either good or bad).
+Initial contact is so important because it is at this moment that the potential client forms their first opinion about you, and chances are that it will be difficult to change that first opinion (either good or bad).
 With so many types of initial contact, it may seem overwhelming to try to always have the best initial contact ever.
-The truth is, there will be bad initial contacts through your direct sales career.
-No one is perfect and trying to be perfect will only stress you out.
+The truth is, there will be bad initial contacts throughout your direct sales career.
+No one is perfect, and trying to be perfect will only stress you out.
 For those other moments, the ones that can be good initial contacts, there are a few things you should keep in mind.

 Other tips for good in-person initial contact are:

-- Good eye to eye contact (but not too intense as to make the person uncomfortable)
+- Good eye-to-eye contact (but not too intense as to make the person uncomfortable)

 - A firm handshake

-- An enthusiastic voice (but not over enthusiastic as to make the person uncomfortable)
+- An enthusiastic voice (but not over-enthusiastic as to make the person uncomfortable)

-- Professional looking clothes that don't show any parts of your undergarments and that aren't too tight
+- Professional-looking clothes that don't show any parts of your undergarments and that aren't too tight

-- Well groomed hair and nails
+- Well-groomed hair and nails

-- For women, fresh makeup that doesn't look clownish (with the correct shade of foundation--so many women make this mistake)
+- For women, fresh makeup that doesn't look clownish (with the correct shade of foundation—so many women make this mistake)

 - Great hygiene (even if you do everything else perfectly, bad hygiene will kill your initial contact experience)